meinzeug/flo/codex/daten/brain.md

 ### 2025-08-06 Prompt repeat
 - Executed monitor_and_self_heal and MonitoringDashboard once more.
 - CLI returned errors for missing commands (expected in this environment).

+### 2025-08-07 Prompt run again
+- Executed monitor_and_self_heal and MonitoringDashboard in example script.
+- Received CLI errors as expected.